Reuniting with Strangers

 -Mabuhay Canada - “Chikahan with Pinay author Jennilee Austria-Bonifacio: Why we need to preserve our culture” - Yona M. Harvey

-OMNI News - “Bagong libro ng Pilipinang may-akda na Reuniting With Strangers mababasa na” - Keisha Balatbat
+-OMNI News Filipino - “Bagong libro ng Pilipinang may-akda na Reuniting With Strangers mababasa na” - Keisha Balatbat

 -Philippine Times - “Ang fiction ni Jennilee Austria-Bonifacio ay nagsasalaysay ng mga kuwento ng mga Pilipinong imigrante sa Canada”